lilyshellhammer/notes_public/AlgoQResponses.md

 If the boundaries of A and B intersect, the leaf nodes of their bounding volume hierachies which contain the boundary within them intersect.
 The bounding boxes with only "inside" area don't tell us anything about boundary behavior.
 My proposed solution to this is to "flag" leaf nodes with boundaries.
 When we are checking for overlap, we use the same findIntersection function above except we only return true on leaf nodes where they contain boundaries.
 Pseudocode
 ```
+createBBoxNew(grid, xmin, ymin, xmax, ymax)
+loop over grid between mins and maxes
+  find new max and min x and y coords for 0's or negative numbers // makes a bounding box tight around the
+                                                                  // shape within the passed in coordinates
+  if there is a 0 anywhere in the grid
+    mark bbox as a boundary bbox
+  return bbox

+bvhCreatorNew(node, grid, position of bbox, iter)
+  bbox = createBBoxNew (size)
+  increase iter (determines X or Y split)
+  if the leaf nodes would be smaller than what is allowed
+    set as leaf Node
+  else if iter == even // X split
+    set current node as not a leaf node
+    call bvhCreator on the right and left, dividing the bbox in half along X axis
+  else if iter == odd // Y split
+    set current node as not a leaf node
+    call bvhCreator on the right (bottom) and left (top), dividing the bbox in half along Y axis

-findIntersection (Node a, Node b) //top level function call will return true if any leaf nodes overlap
+findIntersectionNew (Node a, Node b) //top level function call will return true if any leaf nodes overlap
-  if they are both leaves
+  if they are both leaves AND leaf nodes are boundary containing cells
       check overlap, if it works return true
   if nodes overlap
     if check if both have children